 How is language learning going?

 It’s going well, I think.
 I can read and write quite well.
 I can type in Khmer, which seems to amaze everyone.
-It’s just that you have to remember which Khmer letters correspond to which Khmer keys.
+It’s just that you have to remember which Khmer letters correspond to which English keys.
 However, there is a bit of logic to it, so that makes it easier.
 It’s only when you get to the more obscure letters that it gets annoying and you just end up bashing your keyboard in various combinations.
-There are about 100 characters (including punctuation markers, etc.) that you need to find so that means they are often found in various combination.
+There are about 100 characters (including punctuation markers, etc.) that you need to find so that means they are often found in various wacky combinations of keys.

 What have been the biggest successes in your language learning journey?